 Material damage insurance: The organiser will not be held responsible for the theft, breakage or loss of the participants’ personal belongings during the event.
-It is therefore up to each participant, if he/she deems necessary, to take out material damage insurance.
+It is therefore up to each participant, if they deem necessary, to take out material damage insurance.

 Participants grant their full and irrevocable permission, to the organiser, its dependants, and its successors, for the purposes of conducting advertising, promotional or sales campaigns to:

-- Include or combine his / her image with any signatures, hooks, slogans, legends, brands, distinctive signs, legal information, visuals and, generally speaking, anything of any kind which the organiser uses, particularly to illustrate communication material in which they are used.
+• Include or combine their image with any signatures, hooks, slogans, legends, brands, distinctive signs, legal information, visuals and, generally speaking, anything of any kind which the organiser uses, particularly to illustrate communication material in which they are used.

-The participant guarantees that he / she is not bound by an exclusive contract relating to the use of his/her image and/or name and/or voice.
+• The participant guarantees that they arenot bound by an exclusive contract relating to the use of their image and/or name and/or voice.